-Rickard Lindgren, Technical Manager Snow & Pist, and Viktor Persson, Workshop Manager for Volvo CE electric machines.
+Rickard Lindgren, Snow making and snow grooming manager and Viktor Persson, Workshop manager for Volvo CE electric machines.

 Volvo’s L20 Electric wheel loader, ECR25 Electric excavator and Volvo FE electric truck are a powerful trio in delivering great results across different tasks with low noise, more comfortable operation and most importantly a minimal carbon footprint.
 They are helping to build a summer ski slope, by removing snow – which they can do outside of daytime working hours without disturbing sleeping guests – preparing tracks, transporting material and putting in dykes for a sprinkler system.
 They are also helping create a 40 km/h mountain coaster and upgrading a mountain bike track.

 The Volvo FE electric truck is one of three electric solutions from Volvo Group working on site.

 Charging the machines has also been a breeze thanks to a solid electric infrastructure, which has been set up to support the production of snow during wintertime.
 The machines were quickly and easily powered using Volvo’s charging solutions connected to this 63A high-power grid.

 Fanny Sjödin, Sustainability Manager at SkiStar, says: “We are driven by the importance to get people out into nature, but we need to protect the environment, which gives so much back to us as human beings.
 At SkiStar we have high ambitions with our sustainability work and have already reduced our carbon footprint by 84% in the last six years.
 We recognize that Volvo shares the same vision so this collaboration has allowed us to build this future together.”